On the image of higher signature maps: The quadratic real cycle class map for zero-cycles

 \begin{proof} Let $\Abf(\Lc)$ be the kernel of $u$ and $\Bbf(\Lc)$ be its cokernel.
 Then we have the following commutative diagram:

 with exact rows and columns.
-The snake lemma then provides an exact sequence of sheaves on $X$ where $\otimes\llangle -1\rrangle$ is an isomorphism by Theorem \ref{theo:stable_range_isomorphism}.
-Consequently the sheaves $\Abf(\Lc)$ and $\Bbf(\Lc)$ vanish as required. \end{proof}
+The snake lemma then provides an exact sequence of sheaves on $X$ where the morphism $\otimes\llangle -1\rrangle$ is an isomorphism by Theorem \ref{theo:stable_range_isomorphism}.
+Consequently, the sheaves $\Abf(\Lc)$ and $\Bbf(\Lc)$ vanish so $u$ is an isomorphism as required. \end{proof}